-Ministry of Information and Broadcasting, Government of India (GoI), vide its order No. 9/135/2013-BP&L dated 16 January 2014, has approved 'Policy Guidelines for Television Rating Agencies in India' on the basis of the recommendations made by the Authority TRAI, that are applicable to the only agency providing television rating services in India as of now.
-While we support TRAI efforts to streamline the rating system by issuing this consultation paper for Review of Television Audience Measurement and Ratings in India, It is interesting to note that while TRAI had not mentioned anything about the Bank Guarantee in its recommendations, the policy guidelines issued by MIB imposes the requirement.
+They are not sufficient and urgently needs to be reviewed as Ministry of Information and Broadcasting, Government of India (GoI), vide its order No. 9/135/ 2013-BP&L dated 16 January 2014, has approved 'Policy Guidelines for Television Rating Agencies in India' on the basis of the recommendations made by the Authority TRAI, that are applicable to the only TAM agency (BARC) providing television rating services in India as of now.

+While we support TRAI efforts to streamline the rating system by issuing this consultation paper for Review of Television Audience Measurement and Ratings in India, It is interesting to also note that while TRAI had not mentioned anything about the Bank Guarantee in its Home Digital Networks Private Limited recommendations, the policy guidelines issued by MIB imposes the requirement.
 Further, while TRAI recommendations prescribes a penalty ranging from Rs.
 10 lakh to Rs 100 lakh for first three instance, MIB has stipulated penalty for two instances of violation as Rs 25 Lakh and Rs.
 75 Lakh respectively.
-Cleary there are several indications that attempt has been made to keep any kind of competition out for so many years.
+Cleary there are several indications that attempt has been made to keep any kind of competition out for so many years in order to make someone's business highly commercially viable so to earn super profits by manipulation of TAM in the country.